 “I am thrilled to see Hollins providing new, modern housing, which will foster a greater sense of community and build upon our beautiful campus.
 Thank you to all of the generous donors who have made this milestone possible.”

 Casey Mahan ’20

 As construction is now completed on the four buildings that make up Phase I, fundraising efforts have begun for Phase II.
 The Cabell Foundation of Richmond, VA has awarded a challenge grant of $400,000 to support the Phase II construction of the new student apartment village.
 The grant requires a 3:1 match by May 2020, meaning we need to raise an additional $1.2 M by that time.

 There are many opportunities to support the construction of the student apartment village and establish an endowment to ensure that future generations will be able to enjoy the amenities of apartment-style living for many years to come.

 The new apartment village offers a variety of suite-style living options that are popular with today’s students.
 The units include single and double bedrooms, communal living spaces, kitchens, private bathrooms, laundry machines, spacious front porches, and shared outdoor areas.

 Williamson Road Apartments

-As the student apartment village will replace the Hollins-owned student apartments that are located across Williamson Road near the main entrance to the Hollins campus, the Williamson Road apartments will close in late July following the conclusion of the university’s graduate programs’ summer term.
-Hollins is exploring options for re-development of the land where the apartments are located that will support the campus as well as the surrounding community and businesses.
+As the student apartment village will replace the Hollins-owned student apartments that are located across Williamson Road near the main entrance to the Hollins campus, the Williamson Road apartments closed in late July following the conclusion of the university’s graduate programs’ summer term.
+Hollins is exploring options for redevelopment of the land where the apartments are located that will support the campus as well as the surrounding community and businesses.